AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 ## 1. Create unique content

-Create PDF content that is different from the information your web pages.
+Create PDF content that is different from the information on your web pages.

 +++View details on how to create unique content